 There are 33 hits for “temporal keys” and 154 hits for “temporal key” in the singular (some of these pertain to TKIP).

 A temporal key (TK) is defined at 44.17 as “The combination of temporal encryption key and temporal message integrity code (MIC) key.”, which is rather odd (a temporal key is the combination of two temporal keys!).
 It seems this is some TKIP-related horror, since temporal MIC keys only appear in TKIP-related material; presumably 43.32 is also a TKIP-only thing.
-To avoid the confusion, just call them “MIC keys”, and make aure they are flagged with TKIP so that when we get rid of TKIP we’ll remember to get rid of them too.
+To avoid the confusion, just call them “MIC keys”, and make sure they are flagged with TKIP so that when we get rid of TKIP we’ll remember to get rid of them too.
 This then leaves a TK as being the same thing as a TE(ncryption)K for non-TKIP; again, flag this so we can clean it up one day.

 Note that PTK != Pairwise Temporal Key (rather, == Pairwise Transient Key), and similarly for STK.
 But GTK == Group Temporal Key, and similarly for IGTK and MGTK and MTK.